-As of December 31, 2015, a total of \$106 million of share repurchase authorization remained available under Lazard Ltd's share repurchase program, which will expire on December 31, 2016.
+As of December 31, 2015, a total of \$106 million of share repurchase authorization remained available under the Company's share repurchase program, which will expire on December 31, 2016.

-In addition, on January 27, 2016, the Board of Directors of Lazard authorized the repurchase of up to \$200 million of additional shares of Lazard Ltd's Class A common stock, which authorization will expire on December 31, 2017.
+In addition, on January 27, 2016, the Board of Directors of Lazard authorized the repurchase of up to \$200 million of additional shares of Class A common stock, which authorization will expire on December 31, 2017.

-During the year ended December 31, 2015, Lazard Ltd had in place trading plans under Rule 10b5-1 of the Securities Exchange Act of 1934, pursuant to which it effected stock repurchases in the open market.
+During the year ended December 31, 2015, the Company had in place trading plans under Rule 10b5-1 of the Securities Exchange Act of 1934, pursuant to which it effected stock repurchases in the open market.